 Before the officer arrived, Elisha was sitting in his house with some Israelite elders who were talking with him.
 Elisha said to them, "That murderer, the king of Israel, is sending someone here to kill me.
 Listen.
 When he arrives, shut the door and do not allow him to come in, because the king will be coming right behind that officer!"
-33 And while he was still speaking, the king and the officer arrived.
+And while he was still speaking, the king and the officer arrived.
 The king said, "It is Yahweh who is allowing us to have all this trouble.
 I will no longer wait for him to help us."

-Elisha replied to the king, "Listen to

-in Samaria, you will be able to buy seven liters of the best flour for one piece of silver, and fourteen liters of barley for one piece of silver.'"
+Elisha replied to the king, "Listen to what Yahweh says: 'He says that by this that had been left there.
+So they ate and in Samaria, you will be able to buy seven liters of the best flour for one piece of silver, and fourteen liters of barley for one piece of silver.'"